 This study concluded apparatus morality and organizational ethical culture were found to have a negative and significant influence on financial fraud in managing village funds.
-The results confirm the dimensions of external regulatory influence in the concept of pentagon fraud and the theory of planned behavior.
+The results confirm the dimensions of external regulatory influence in the concept of fraud pentagon and the theory of planned behavior.
 This means village officials who have good morality will tend not to commit fraudulent acts.
-The ethical culture of organizations that a well established will also make village officials avoid fraud.
-Moraliate is also proven to be able to influence the ethical culture of the organization.
-And the organization's ethical culture is able to mediate the relationship between apparatus morality afficial fraud.
-Further, the results of showed compensation does not prove to significantly affect financial fraud.
+The ethical culture of organizations that are well established will also make village officials avoid fraud.
+Morality is also proven to be able to influence the ethical culture of the organization.
+And the organization's ethical culture is able to mediate the relationship between apparatus morality and financial fraud.
+Further, the results showed compensation does not prove to significantly affect financial fraud.
 While apparatus morality has a positive and significant effect on compensation suitability.

-Organizational ethical culture and morality are quite urgent in managing village funds.
-The village government is expected to develop 4 ood ethical culture of the organization.
+Organizational ethical culture and morality are quite urgent in village funds management.
+The village government is expected to develop a good ethical culture of the organization.
 The existence of regulations would help the government officers to create an ethical culture of the organization.
-A role model such as a plage leader such as the sub-district head, regent and governor would be able to encourage the formation of a better ethical culture of the organization in administering the village government.
-Organizing training and workshops on morality and ethics will also be useful to create a positive impact on organization.
+A role model such as a village leader such as the sub-district head, regent and governor would be able to encourage the formation of a better ethical culture of the organization in administering the village government.
+Organizing training and workshops on morality and ethics will also be useful to create a positive impact on the organization.